top of page

 Some common phobia that people seek treatment for are: Agoraphobia, Arachnophobia, Blood-Injection Phobia, Emetophobia, driving or flying phobia, and many more.
 Exposure and Response Prevention Therapy is an effective treatment in working through phobias that can impair people’s lives.

-Body-Focused Repetitive Behaviors (BRFBs)
+Body-Focused Repetitive Behaviors (BFRBs)

 Common conditions that people seek treatment for are hair-pulling and skin-picking.
 Other BFRBs include nail biting, lip or cheek biting, and nose picking.
 We use an integrative approach to treat these conditions.
 We will first conduct a functional assessment to determine what internal and external factors may be influencing the BFRB and work on building skills and alternative interventions that are healthier so that you can begin to heal.